mac-n/paradoxnet/README.md

 ## Performance on Tiny Shakespeare

-ParadoxNet was evaluated against baseline architectures on the Tiny Shakespeare dataset.
+ParadoxNet was evaluated against baseline architectures with similar parameter numbers on the Tiny Shakespeare dataset.
 The results demonstrate a critical breakthrough: **ParadoxNet learns stably on a complex language task, whereas previous transparent architectures failed catastrophically.**

 | Model                   | Best Test Loss | Learning Behaviour       |
 | :---------------------- | :------------- | :----------------------- |